JordanSpencerWu/old-website/_posts/book/2016/2016-08-22-clean-code.markdown

 #### Functions

 The most important rule of functions is that it should be small!!
 This implies that the function block using if statement, else statements, while statements, and so on should be a function call.
 This allows you to name a descriptive function name and reduces your function size.
-Use the Step=down rule, a top-down narrative where every function to be followed by those at the next level of abstraction.
+Use the Step-down rule, a top-down narrative where every function to be followed by those at the next level of abstraction.

 The ideal number of arguments for a function is zero (niladic).
-The more arguments you have, the more complex your function gets.
-We want simple and short functions!
+The more arguments you have, the more complex your function gets, we want simple and short functions!
 You can create functions with parameters but think carefully!
 Give parameter meaningful names that goes with the descriptive function name.

 Avoid side effects!
 Your functions should only do one thing, avoid doing other hidden things.
-If you do have a side effect, change the function name to include the side effect!
+If you do have a side effect, include the side effect in the function name.

 Function should either do something or answer something, but not both.
 Every function, and every block within a function, should have one entry and one exit.
 There should only be one return statement in a function, no break or continue statements in a loop.